Mihir-D/RoboND-Perception-Project/writeup_template.md

 #### 2. Complete Exercise 2 steps: Pipeline including clustering for segmentation implemented.

-__8. Euclidean clustering is performed to detect separate object clusters:__
+8. __Euclidean clustering is performed to detect separate object clusters:__
 I found the appropriate range for cluster size for Euclidean clustering.
 For cluster size less than 5000, some large objects were getting ommitted in the filtering.
 Hence the upper limit is 5000.
 Also, lower limit if increased from 100 would eliminated the small objects after filtering.

-__9. Using cluster-masking, each cloud containing unique color is created.
+9. __Using cluster-masking, each cloud containing unique color is created.
 This helps to visualize the distincly identified objects in Euclidean clustering.
 See Image below__

 ![alt text][image6]

-__10. Point cloud with noise removed, Objects' point cloud, Table point cloud and Detected objects' cloud are converted to ROS message type and published on respective ROS topics.__
+10. __Point cloud with noise removed, Objects' point cloud, Table point cloud and Detected objects' cloud are converted to ROS message type and published on respective ROS topics.__

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.

 #### Feature Extraction and training SVM:

-__1. RGB vs HSV:__
+1. __RGB vs HSV:__
 I changed the initial RGB feature extraction to HSV which improved the accuracy from about 60% to about 75%, without changing any other parameters.

-__2. Number of times the feature is captured for each object:__
+2. __Number of times the feature is captured for each object:__
 Initially, this value was 5.
 Changing it upto 10 only decreased the accuracy of SVM.
 I started seeing a good improvement with values greater than 20.
 For 30, I got accuracy of about 85%.
 With 50, it touched 90%.
 Finally, I used 100, which gave me an accuracy of 99% for test world 1 objects, 96% with test world 2 objects and 95% with test world 3 objects.
 (All these values are with 'linear' kernel)

-__3. 'linear' vs 'rbf':__
+3. __'linear' vs 'rbf':__
 With rbf kernel, I saw a slight decrease (2%-3%) in accuracy in all cases compared to linear kernel.
 Hence, I have used a 'linear' kernel for training SVM.